mediamonks/spotify-audio-features/README.md

 # Spotify Audio Features
-Besides simple metadata, such as the artist and name of a track, Spotify also offers song analysis data through their API: so called (https://developer.spotify.com/documentation/web-api/reference/tracks/get-audio-features/)[audio features] and (https://developer.spotify.com/documentation/web-api/reference/tracks/get-audio-analysis/)[audio analysis].
+Besides simple metadata, such as the artist and name of a track, Spotify also offers song analysis data through their API: so called [audio features](https://developer.spotify.com/documentation/web-api/reference/tracks/get-audio-features/) and [audio analysis](https://developer.spotify.com/documentation/web-api/reference/tracks/get-audio-analysis/).
 This tool gives you a quick overview of a subset (for now) of this data by letting you paste or drag in a Spotify link to a track, album or playlist.

 # Improvements